openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 -	If the warm-up run does not help or execution time still varies, try running a large number of iterations and then average or find a mean of the results.
 -	For time values that range too much, consider geomean.
 -  Beware of the throttling and other power oddities.
 A device can exist in one of several different power states.
-When optimizing your model consider fixing the device frequency for better performance data reproducibility.
-However, the end to end (application) benchmarking should also be performed under real operational conditions.
+When optimizing your model, consider fixing the device frequency for better performance data reproducibility.
+However, the end-to-end (application) benchmarking should also be performed under real operational conditions.

 ## Tip 3: Measure Reference Performance Numbers with OpenVINO's benchmark_app